mslinn/live_set/README.md

 # `Live_set` [![Gem Version](https://badge.fury.io/rb/live_set.svg)](https://badge.fury.io/rb/live_set)

-Reports the version of an Ableton Live set, and optionally changes it to v11 format.
+This program can report the version of an Ableton Live set, and it can changes an Ableton Live set from Live 12 format to Live 11 format.

 This program has successfully converted the Ableton Live 12 demo project to Live 11.